apache/druid/docs/configuration/index.md

 jvm.config         runtime.properties
 ```

-Each directory has a `runtime.properties` file containing configuration properties for the specific Druid process corresponding to the directory, such as `historical`.
+Each directory has a `runtime.properties` file containing configuration properties for the specific Druid service corresponding to the directory, such as `historical`.

 The `jvm.config` files contain JVM flags such as heap sizing properties for each service.